Welcome!

 Retreat Registration Options

-Your registration fee covers all your meals from Thursday’s Welcome Dinner through Sunday Brunch with Keynote Speaker Carson Demers, two full days of classes on Friday and Saturday, and transportation to WEBS for an After-Hours Shopping Spree featuring trunk shows, special deals, and FREE SHIPPING for purchases.
+Your registration fee covers all your meals from Thursday’s Welcome Dinner through Sunday Brunch with Keynote Speaker Lily Chin, two full days of classes on Friday and Saturday, and transportation to WEBS for an After-Hours Shopping Spree featuring trunk shows, special deals, and FREE SHIPPING for purchases.
 There will be late-night knitting and socializing with snacks and cocktails, plenty of time to meet up with friends or make new knitting buddies, creative meals, and lots of yarn to see, feel, and buy.
 Registration is limited.

 Available Retreat Packages